MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

   - CI/CD pipelines for test and deployment could be impacted by environment renames.
 - Azure Application Insights logs and metrics

+## Reassign an environment from one Azure Active Directory organization to another (through Microsoft Support)

+In some cases, the Azure AD organization of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
+For example, this can occur if business entities merge, or if an acquisition takes place, or if the customer decides to use one Azure AD organization in a specific region and stop using other Azure AD organizations that they created in other regions.
+It also can happen if the environment was mistakenly created by the reselling partner for the wrong Azure AD organization.

+In all such cases, the customers want to preserve the Business Central environments they created for the original Azure AD organizations, and link them to the new ones instead.

+Microsoft Support can reassign an environment from one Azure AD organization to another, based on the partner's support request.
+Partners can initiate support request by following [this guidance](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/manage-technical-support#escalating-support-issues-to-microsoft).

+When logging such support requests, the partner must provide proof of their delegated admin rights in both Azure AD tenants as well as a confirmation from the customer that the environment move is authorized by them.

 ## <a name="opslog"></a>Log of administrative operations

 The **Operations** section of [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] provides a log of operations that internal administrators and delegated administrators from the partner have made in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] or through the admin center API.
 Currently, the log includes the following operations: renaming environments restoring environments.